-15. Selection of the Organizer.
+4. 8 Selection of the Organisers.

-15.1 Any federation that is a member of FIDE or any sponsor may bid for the World Championship Match (FWCM).
-FIDE shall consult the federation where the sponsor proposes to hold the FWCM.
-If the federation refuses or is unable to co-operate, FIDE may still accept a proposal from a potential sponsor.
+4. 8.
+1 Any federation that is a member of FIDE or any sponsor may bid for the right to organize the Candidate Matches.
+FIDE shall consult the federation where the sponsor proposes to hold the event.
+In case the federation refuses or is unable to co-operate, FIDE may still accept a proposal from a potential sponsor.

-No proposed sponsor shall be in conflict with the regulations of the International Olympic Committee.
+No proposed sponsor for the Candidates Matches shall be in conflict with the regulations of the International Olympic Committee.

-15.2 Each proposal shall contain the following particulars:

-a) Proposed exact dates of the event in April 2010.

-b) Proposed tournament venue.

-c) Proposed prize fund for the players (minimum 1,000,000 euros & should be offered net of any applicable taxes).

-d) The contribution to FIDE (net of any applicable taxes and not less than 20% of the prize money) as stipulated in Article 13.2 of the Rules & Regulations of the FIDE World Championship Match 2010.

-e) Commitment to cover all financial obligations to FIDE, in accordance with Article 14 of the Rules & Regulations of the FIDE World Championship Match 2010.

-f) Commitment to cover all organizational costs, in accordance with the match regulations.g) Category of official hotel (minimum 4 stars), and name if possible, with special room rates including meals.

-h) A statement that the applicant accepts the regulations of the match without any reservations.

-i) An invitation for at least two members of the WCO to inspect the proposed venue and examine the other conditions, with all travel/hotel expenses paid by the bidder.

-j) Any bank guarantees as described in the bidding procedure.

-k) The applicant's name, signatures and authentication.

-15.3 FIDE may exercise the right to reject any bid application.

-15.4 Each proposal shall be accompanied by an invitation to at least two members of the WCO to inspect the proposed venue and examine the other conditions, with all expenses paid by the bidder.
+- 4. 8.
+2 FIDE shall open a bidding procedure for the Candidates Matches before 31 December 2008. - 4.
+8. 3 Each applicant shall pay a non-refundable fee of 1,000 euros to obtain the obligatory bidding form and the necessary information from the FIDE Secretariat.

+At any time, where the bidding procedure fails, the Presidential Board shall decide, where, when and how the Candidates Matches will be organised.

+- 4. 8.
+4 In the event that FIDE receives a satisfactory open offer that covers all the necessary financial requirements, then FIDE may immediately terminate the bidding procedure. - 4.8.5 Each proposal shall contain the following particulars: - a) Proposed exact dates of the event. - b) Proposed tournament venue. - c) Proposed prize fund for the players (minimum 420,000 euros & should be offered net of any applicable taxes). - d) The contribution to FIDE (net of any applicable taxes and not less than 20% of the prize money). - e) Commitment to cover all financial obligations to FIDE. - f) Commitment to cover all organizational costs, in accordance with the regulations of the event. - g) Category of official hotel (minimum 4 stars), and name if possible, with special room rates including meals. - h) A statement that the applicant accepts the regulations of the event without any reservations. - i) An invitation for at least two members of the WCOC to inspect the proposed venue and examine the other conditions, with all travel/hotel expenses paid by the bidder. - j) Any bank guarantees as described in the bidding procedure. - k) The applicant's name, signatures and authentication.

+An organiser of any specific part of the Candidates Matches has the right to host at least one match of his representative player(s) in the first round.
-15.5 The FIDE Presidential Board shall decide which applicant shall be chosen.
-The decision reached shall be based on the following criteria, which are to be viewed as a whole:

-a) prize fund b) covering of organizational costs c) playing conditions d) providing visas to all players, trainers and officials. e) security assistance for all players and officials. f) chess activity both actual and potential in the country hosting the FWCM. g) media possibilities h) potential development of chess worldwide. i) climatic conditions during the period of the tournament j) taxation conditions in the hosting country in respect of the prize fund.
+- 4.8.6 FIDE may exercise the right to reject any bid application if the conditions as stated in 4.8.8 below are not met. - 4.
+8. 7 FIDE may exercise the right to reject any bid application if the financial standing of the bid is unsatisfactory. - 4.
+8. 8 The FIDE Presidential Board shall decide which applicant shall be chosen.
+The decision reached shall be based on the following criteria, which are to be viewed as a whole: - a) prize fund - b) covering of organisational costs - c) playing conditions - d) providing visas to all players, trainers and officials - e) security assistance for all players and officials - f) chess activity both actual and potential in the country hosting the event - g) media possibilities - h) potential development of chess worldwide - i) climate conditions during the period of the tournament - j) taxation conditions in the hosting country in respect of the prize fund.

-If a Presidential Board meeting cannot be held, the FIDE President takes the decision in consultation with the WCO.
+If a Presidential Board meeting cannot be held, the FIDE President takes the decision in consultations with the WCOC.